 Which countries have 30km/h in residential areas?

 Sweden and Germany have effectively implemented 30km/h decades ago.
-A big part of the European Union has implemented 30km/h in most residential areas now.
+A big part of the EU, especially Northern Europe has implemented 30km/h in most residential areas.
+Spain, Wales and the Netherlands have announced 30km/h to be the default speed limit in urban areas.
 In the UK, over 20M People live in local authorities that have implemented 30km/h (20mph) speed limits.

 What makes Australia different?